 #4 City of Koper

-The coast of Koper is basically a small water-side strip.
-It isn’t really known by tourists, but it is visited by a lot of locals.
-The fascinating landscape is complemented by the clear water and the magical Mediterranean atmosphere.
-The bay glistens with turquoise and emerald green colors.
+The coast of Koper is a small water-side strip.
+Tourists don’t know it, but many locals visit it.
+The clear water and the magical Mediterranean atmosphere complement the fascinating landscape.
+The bay glistens with turquoise and emerald green colours.

 Koper, Slovenia - coastline

 The public transport in Koper is not only excellent but also affordable.
-The old town and the small alleys around it preserved their traditional character and remind us of the days of the Venetian Republic.
-The downtown area is so tiny that you won’t even need a map, you can simply walk around without getting lost.
+The old town and the small alleys around it preserved their traditional character and reminded us of the days of the Venetian Republic.
+The downtown area is so tiny that you won’t need a map; you can walk around without getting lost.

 Videos

-If you like vlogs, take a look at the following videos about the Slovenian coastline.
+If you like vlogs, watch the following videos about the Slovenian coastline.

 Slovenian coastline video